The manager-employee relationship is central to all things work. And as in any relationship, communication is essential.

 While there’s a time and a place for open-ended questions, giving constructive feedback is easier when you’re able to tie it to a particular topic or assignment.
 That’s why you need to be specific in what kind of feedback you need from your manager.

 “Put yourself in your manager’s shoes.
 The obligation of having regular meetings where you’re expected to give feedback can make you run for the hills,” said Paula McLeod, an executive coach and CEO of Success by Design.

 - Is there anything I should be doing differently?
 Do you have examples?

 - Has anyone shared any feedback about my work?
 What was it?

 - How could I better contribute to our team meetings?

-Though they can feel routine, weekly one-on-ones are the most important meetings on your calendar.
+Though they can feel routine, weekly one-on-ones are the most important meetings on your calendar — and they’re a critical part of your performance management process.
 For managers, they’re a way to ensure everyone feels engaged and productive.
 For everyone else, they’re a chance to check in with the boss, build rapport, and maybe even set the stage for that next big promotion.

-To see how Lattice’s software empowers teams to get more out of their one-on-ones, schedule a product tour.
+To see how Lattice’s software empowers teams to get more out of their one-on-ones, schedule a product demo.